-If you are looking for another great soup recipe you can try my acorn squash soup shooters.
+If you are looking for another great soup recipe you can try my matzo ball soup.

 For ease of browsing, here are all of my soups and side dishes in one place.